PowerBiDevCamp/PowerBI-Service-Principal-Demo/README.md

 # PowerBI-Service-Principal-Demo
-A simple C# console application to demonstrate programming the Power BI Service API using Service Principal (aka app-only token)
+A simple C# console application to demonstrate programming the Power BI Service API using Service Principal.